 It is the constitutional duty of the Office of Property Appraiser to appraiser for ad valorem tax purposes all property in Sumter County, including real, and personal property.

 Unlike many states where the Tax Assessor and Taxing Authorities work together, Florida's Constitution provides a clear separation between the appraisal of property and the Authorities responsible for setting a Millage Rate to raise revenue.

 It is the duty of the Property Appraiser to administer all exemptions.
 Ad Valorem Tax exemptions allowed under statute includes governmental, religious, charitable, educational, scientific, and literary.
-There is a $25,000 homestead exemption for every Florida resident who has legal or equitable title to real property in the State of Florida and who resides thereon and in good faith makes it his or her permanent home.
+There is a $25,000 homestead exemption for every Florida resident who has legal or equitable title to real property in the State of Florida and in good faith makes it his or her permanent home.
 First time applicants are required to furnish their social security number, and should have available evidence of ownership i.e., deed, contract, etc. If title is held by the husband alone, a wife may file for him, with his consent, and vice versa.
 If filing for the first time, be prepared to answer these and other questions: